enBloc-org/kindly/.github/CONTRIBUTING.md

 - Check for any Issues labeled `High Priority`
 - Consider pairing up with a less experienced developer dipping into a more complex issue - part of the ethos for Kindly is sharing knowledge

+## Assigning yourself

+Once you've identified an Issue you'd like to contribute to please add a comment to its thread requesting to be assigned.

+In that comment, add a brief outline of the approach you're hoping to take.
+This does not need to be a comprehensive report but it helps us promote knowledge sharing in the community and can help other contributors quickly identify any potential clashes with their code or it may outline a good opportunity to collaborate with someone.

+The Kindly core team will respond to your comment as soon as possible and assign you to the Issue.
+You may want to tag one of the team members in your comment but allow a few days for someone to get back to you.
+(The backlog is reviewed by the Kindly core team every Friday)

 ## Finally

 Have fun! 🎡